Blature/Nano-banana-generator/SETUP.md

 ## Notes

-- The Gemini API response parsing may need adjustment based on the actual API response format
+- The project uses `@google/generative-ai` package for Gemini API integration
+- Model `gemini-3-pro-image-preview` is used for image generation
 - Image data is stored in base64 format in the database
 - Sessions are automatically managed and can be canceled by users
 - All interactions are logged in the database for history
+- The `.env` file is gitignored for security - never commit it to version control